cloudfoundry-attic/login-server/docs/Login-APIs.md

 ### Obtain Autologin Code: `POST /autologin`

 Gets a short-lived code that can be exchanged for an authentication at the Login Server `/oauth/authorize` UI.
-The OAuth token
+The client authenticates itself with its secret using an HTTP Basic header.

 Request: `POST /autologin`
 Request Body: Form encoded user credentials